-scope [01] Specifies the generic accreditations that both the PSU and the TPP agreed on: - For AISP o aisp o extended_transaction_history - for CBPII o cbpii.
-String[140] Space delimited roles list. state [01] Internal state that can be used by the TPP for context management.
-String[34]
+NAME DATA TYPE AND CONSTRAINS client_id [11] TPP identification String[36] must be equal or linked to the OrganizationIdentifier part of the Distinguished Name of the eIDAS certificate, according to ETSI specification redirect_uri [01] Call-back URL of the TPP String[140] scope [01] Specifies the generic accreditations that both the PSU and the TPP agreed on: - For AISP o aisp o extended_transaction_history - for CBPII o cbpii - for PISP o pisp String[140] Space delimited roles list.
+Mandatory state [01] Internal state that can be used by the TPP for context management.
+String[1024] Recommended

+The ASPSP

-- The ASPSP - o Identifies and authenticates the PSU - Computes the relevant TPP checks (roles, validity, non-revocation...) - Afterwards, the ASPSP redirects the PSU to the TPP, using the previously given callback URL (redirect_uri) and the following parameters:
+- Identifies and authenticates the PSU - Computes the relevant TPP checks (roles, validity, non-revocation...)